CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 ** Energy industry and other KRITIS sectors **

 Additional requirements apply to the energy industry due to the IT security law.
-In accordance with §11 (1a) of the German Energy Industry Act (EnWG), the Federal Network Agency's IT security catalog requires the establishment of an ISMS that meets the requirements of DIN ISO / IEC 27001, as amended, and DIN ISO / IEC 27002 when implementing it and DIN ISO / IEC TR 27019 (DIN SPEC 27019) as amended, including the creation of a specific form of the network structure plan.
+In accordance with §11 (1a) of the German Energy Industry Act (EnWG), the Federal Network Agency's IT security catalog requires not only the establishment of an ISMS that meets the requirements of DIN ISO / IEC 27001, as amended, but also the implementation of DIN ISO / IEC 27002 standards and DIN ISO / IEC TR 27019 (DIN SPEC 27019) as amended, including the creation of a specific form of the network structure plan.
 The network operator must provide an overview of the applications, systems and components affected by the scope of the IT security catalog with the main technologies to be found and their connections.
 The overview must be differentiated according to the technology categories "Control System / System Operation", "Transmission Technology / Communication" and "Secondary, Automation and Telecontrol Technology".
 Chapter E.IV Table 2 of the IT Security Catalog contains a brief description of the technology categories as well as a few examples, which usually have to be adapted to the concrete OT.
 In the scope of the ISMS as well as in the network structure plan, at least the telecommunication and EDP systems must be included, which are "necessary for a safe network operation".
 The definition of the latter category is to be made and justified by the institution.

 Other KRITIS sectors will also have special requirements in the future.
 Here the respective regulation and implementation practice must be observed.